 Text is displayed “Are you aware that a My HealtheVet account allows you to view your VA appointments, Lab results, and access medical records?
 You can refill and track prescription deliveries and communicate securely with your Health care teams.”

-If the Patient is still not interested – ask them: Ok, do I have your permission to update our records to show you are not interested in enrolling in My HealtheVet?”

-If the Patient is interested – tell them: We can assist you in creating your account today.

-User must roll/scroll through text
+3. User must roll/scroll through text

-If the response selected is ‘Yes – I would like to enroll today’, ‘Yes – But I do not want to enroll right now’ or ‘No – No one has spoken to me/I don’t know what MHV is” then
+4. Text is displayed “How does the patient feel about enrolling now?’ i.
+User selects

 a.
+‘Patient is not interested in enrolling’

+b.
+‘Patient would like to enroll’

+ii.
+If ‘Patient is not interested in enrolling’ then flow to #13

+iii.
+If ‘Patient would like to enroll’ then flow to #10a

+If the response selected is ‘Yes – I would like to enroll today’, ‘Yes – But I do not want to enroll right now’, ‘No – No one has spoken to me/I don’t know what MHV is” or wants to enroll even after ‘No – I am not interested in enrolling’ was selected‘ then

+Display “History of Actions Taken by VistA Clerks:”

+if no actions have been taken previously by VistA Clerks, then ‘None’

+display “mm-dd-yyyy” and “#n action’s text”

+system stores/displays Actions Taken for last 5 sessions in which VistA clerk recorded Actions Taken

+history is sorted/listed

+by date, earliest to most recent

+by Action Taken #, lowest to highest

+b.
 Display “Action(s) Taken: select one or more”

 b.
 Values user can select from are displayed;